Azerbaijan & Georgia Experience

 5 Sheki

 Visit the Palace of Sheki Khans first in the morning.
 The walls of the palace are painted with scenes of hunting and war and it features impressive stained glass.
 Afterwards check out a workshop where shebeke – stained glass windows made with no glue or nails – are produced by local masters witih skills past down through generations of practices.
 Then get on a local public bus to Kish to visit the pointed spires of a church that is among the oldest in Christendom, believed to be around 1700 years old.
-Try Azerbaijan’s national dish – Piti for lunch – a stew made of lamb, sheep fat, chickpeas, onions, chestnuts, saffron and spices, and is guaranteed to be full of exciting flavors.
 The rest of the afternoon is free for you to discover Sheki.
 Why not explore the impressive traditional architecture on foot.
 Maybe stop for tea and some local halva (made with sugar, hazelnuts, coriander and rice flour grinned in a watermill).

 6 Telavi